veighna-global/vnpy_evo/README.md

 8. High-performance charting widget (vnpy_crypto.chart), which supports stream market data update

-## Installation
+## Install

-Download the latest version from [here](https://github.com/vnpy/vnpy/releases), unzip it and run the following command to install it.
+Download the latest version from [here](https://github.com/veighna_global/vnpy_crypto/releases), unzip it and run the following command to install it.

 **Windows**